seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Omit a ward, or forfeit an offense,
 Which crav'd that very time.
 It is much better
 I am not there.
 O, better never born
-Than minister to such harm!
+Than minister to such harm! /

-*\[Cornets.
-A great cry and noise within, crying "A Palamon!" ]*
+*Cornets.
+A great cry and noise within, crying "A Palamon!"*

 *\[Enter Servant.]*
 / What is the chance?